pollum-io/lyra-app/README.md

 - Deposit collateral (TSELIC)
 - Deposit DREX into pools to earn yield
 - Take out loans in DREX
-- Withdraw and transfer tokens
+- Redeem and transfer tokens
 - View positions and earnings

 ## Installation and Execution